saeyslab/nichenetr/vignettes/seurat_steps.md

 ```

 ## 3\.
 Define a set of potential ligands: these are ligands that are expressed by the “sender/niche” cell population and bind a (putative) receptor expressed by the “receiver/target” population

+Because we combined the expressed genes of each sender cell type, in
+this example, we will perform one NicheNet analysis by pooling all
+ligands from all cell types together.
+Later on during the interpretation
+of the output, we will check which sender cell type expresses which
+ligand.

 ``` r
 ligands = lr_network %>% pull(from) %>% unique()